To say golf technology has changed over the years is an understatement.

 The easy-to-use, fast touch interface system of the GolfBuddy WTX Smart Golf GPS Watch makes it simple to get all the information and numbers you need for certain game improvement — accurate yardage measurements, distances to the front, center, and back of the green, and shot distance, to name a few.

 And a unique feature to GolfBuddy is the dynamic green view.
+It’s the best gps golf watch for visualizing the actual course.
 This function actually turns the green view on the watch to match the exact angle of the green you’re looking at, rather than the middle of the fairway like most other GPS watches.
 Other highlights include over 38,000 pre-loaded courses, accurate distances to doglegs and hazards, activity tracking, interchangeable outer screen, and it’s legal for tournament play.

 Price: $134.95 (20 percent off MSRP)